RayBB/openlibrary-docs/Getting-Involved/Orphaned-Editions-Planning.md

   * other ids

 #### Another approach
- For orphans with author information, look for near title matches also by that author to determine an existing work.
+ For orphans with author information, look for near title matches also by that author to suggest an existing work.
+Many near misses may vary only by punctuation marks, accents, or by articles "A ", "The ", "Le ", "L'", "Eine " etc. in variant cataloging of the same edition.
+Take care not conflate "Part II" vs. "Part III" or similar, which should be treated as different editions of one work.
+Consider also the possibility of duplicate or conflated author identifiers: "this is not the J. Smith you are looking for".
+A fuzzy title match and a fuzzy author match should strongly suggest the same work absent contrary information.

 #### Further reduction techniques:
   Identify any orphans that are simply bad data and candidates for deletion.